serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

 If you are following along, you should have a working blog site that you previwed locally at `localhost://1313`, and you should have the static files ready to be deployed in the `site` folder on your machine.

-## Wrapping up in a component
+## Wrapping it up in a component

-You might have already heard about our new project, [Serverless Components](https://github.com/serverless/components) and wrote about [how to use them](https://serverless.com/blog/what-are-serverless-components-how-use/).
+You might have already heard about our latest project, [Serverless Components](https://github.com/serverless/components), and [how you can use them](https://serverless.com/blog/what-are-serverless-components-how-use/).
 Our goal was to encapsulate common functionality into so-called "components", which could then be easily re-used, extended and shared with other developers and other serverless applications.

 We built all the functionality needed to take a set of static files, host it on S3 with appropriate permissions & configuration, set it up on a CDN, map a domain name, and finally deploy it to AWS.

-## The Blog Application
+## The blog application

 The blog application references the `static website` component that encapsulates all the functionality we need.

 Here's the `serverless.yml` file:

 ```yml
 type: blog-app